DanDobrick/blog/_posts/2021-04-16-using-not-in-postgres-check-constraints.md

 tags: ["postgres"]
 is_post: true
 ---
 For some reason I could not find good information on this (maybe because it's obvious).
 But you can add `NOT` into your Postgres `CHECK CONSTRAINT`s.
+This is particularly useful when you find a nice succinct way to express the opposite condition of the constraint you want.
 <!--more-->

 ## Using NOT in Postgres CHECK constraints